 - Deallocate all data structures

 - Deinitialize locks

 - Terminate all kernel threads

-- Deregister with other kernel subsystems
+- Unregister with other kernel subsystems

 A kernel module (static or dynamic) can determine that it cannot be unloaded.
-In this case, the module should return an error to the module framework to keep it from attempting to unload the module.
+In this case, the module returns an error to the module framework to keep it from attempting to unload the module.